JonSnowbd/Ash/docs/faq-defaultec/scene-transitions.md

 Scene Transitions
 ==========
 Every game needs transition effects to have a polished look and feel.
-With Nez, transitions can be done between Scenes and also within a Scene.
-There are several built-in transitions and Nez makes it easy to make your own, custom transition effects.
+With Ash, transitions can be done between Scenes and also within a Scene.
+There are several built-in transitions and Ash makes it easy to make your own, custom transition effects.